 It is not uncommon for breastfeeding mothers to need to take low dose aspirin, sometimes for reasons in pregnancy or after cardiac events.
-Whilst it isnt recommended regularly as a painkiller it is ok in low dose,
+Whilst it isnt recommended regularly as a painkiller at a dose of 600mg four times a day it is compatible with breastfeeding in low dose of 75-150mg daily.

 Raynaud’s phenomenon affects up to 10% of otherwise healthy women aged 21-50 years of age.
 It is 9 times more common in women than men.